-For example, when you photocopy an article in Canada, then you apply Canadian law — even if that article originates from an American or British author/copyright owner.
+For example, when you photocopy an article in Canada, you apply Canadian law — even if that article originates from an American or British author/copyright owner.
 Similarly, if you show a French film in public in a U.S. theatre, you apply U.S. copyright law with respect to the right to perform a work in public.

-In almost 200 countries around the world, including Canada and the U.S., copyright protection is automatic upon the creation of a work (i.e., once the work is in some sort of tangible form).
+In Berne member countries around the world, including Canada and the U.S., copyright protection is automatic upon the creation of a work (i.e., once the work is in some sort of tangible form).
 This means that no registration or deposit with a government copyright office is required in order to have copyright protection.

 Once copyright in a work has expired, that work is said to be in the public domain.
 Not sure what the public domain means?
 Read this article that defines the public domain in copyright parlance.